Learn to handle mental and psy

 The majority of us do suffer from mental stress; however, its severity varies with each and every individual.
 Stress causes a wide range of physical changes in the body.
 It generally increases heart rate and may accelerate or depress breathing.
 Stress itself is not an illness, but if left unchecked, it can contribute to major health issues.

-Mental stress is exacerbated when we do not monitor and manage our mind in an efficient and open way.
-We generally don’t know how to prioritise work and time efficiently.
+Mental stress is exacerbated when we do not monitor and manage our minds in an efficient and open way.
+We generally don’t know how to prioritize work and time efficiently.
 Managing intimate relationships and relations with co-workers can be especially stressful.
 Many stir up tension and harassment for others.

 Under stressful conditions, the mind becomes agitated and thoughts may become obsessive triggering a cascade of hormones, including stress hormone, that is, cortisol.
 It’s secreted by the adrenal gland situated above the kidneys.
 Increased levels of cortisol in the blood contribute to serious diseases such as heart disease, high blood pressure, diabetes, obesity, and other illnesses, as well as mental disorders like depression and anxiety.